core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}

-With reference to the processing defined in {{ssec-protect-request}} for the group mode and in {{sec-optimized-request}} for the optimized request, it is NOT RECOMMENDED for a client to use the group mode for securing a request intended for a single group member and sent over unicast.
+If a request is intended to be sent over unicast as addressed to a single group member, it is NOT RECOMMENDED for the client to protect the request by using the group mode as defined in {{ssec-protect-request}}.

 This does not include the case where the client sends a request over unicast to a proxy, to be forwarded to multiple intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.
 In this case, the client MUST protect the request with the group mode, even though it is sent to the proxy over unicast (see {{mess-processing}}).